 The Missouri Department of Health and Senior Services (DHSS) continues to observe a sustained increase in the number of syphilis cases reported in the state.
-The number of early syphilis cases reported in Missouri in 2017 (930 cases) increased by 38% over the number of cases in 2016 (676 cases), and has increased 218% since 2012 (292 cases).
-Provisional data indicate that this upward trend continued in 2018 with the number of reported cases through December 31, 2018, up 40% over the same time period in 2017.
+The number of early syphilis cases reported in Missouri increased by 259% from 2015 to 2021.
 The purpose of this DHSS Health Advisory is to alert health care providers of the significant increase in rates of syphilis among multiple populations including gay, bisexual, and other men who have sex with men; people who use drugs; and heterosexual men and women.
 A significant increase has also been observed in the number of reported congenital syphilis cases.